veertuinc/anka-docs/content/en/docs/Release Notes/_index.md

 ---

 ## Previous Versions

+### Anka GitLab Runner 1.3.0 - Apr 23rd, 2021
+- Improvement: Upgraded gitlab-runner core to 13.11.0
+- New Feature: Added `ANKA_NODE_GROUP` ENV so you can change the target node group in your variables section in the YAML

 ### Anka GitLab Runner 1.2.1 - Dec 28th, 2020
 - Bug Fix: Description quotes were breaking help/flag listing [PR](https://github.com/veertuinc/gitlab-runner/pull/8)